jacmos3/LittleTraveler/README.md

-##0.
-Credits
+## 0. Credits:
 The Traveler Loot is inspired by Loot Project: https://www.lootproject.com/

 The solidity smart contract and the frontend-style are taken from Loot Project and modified for our purpose.

-Everybody can mint a Traveler NFT on Ethereum, by using Etherscan here:
+Everybody can mint a Traveler Loot NFT on Ethereum, by using Etherscan here:
 __ADD_LINK__ or by using our native frontend here: __ADD_LINK__

-Loot Project owners have no reserved pieces, but they would have the possibility to mint a Traveler Loot in special edition opening the doors for other possible future advantages.
-This means that if I own the Loot #1, I would be elegible to mint Traveler Loot #1 in special edition.
-But only if I mint it before than everybody else, because the #1 is not reserved to me.
+Loot Project owners have no reserved pieces, but they have the special right to mint a Traveler Loot in special edition opening the doors for other possible future airdrops or advantages.

+By using the qualifiedClaim(tokenId, contractAddress) function you can mint a colored NFT.
+There are 15 qualified Loot and Loot derivatives addresses that have been selected to be qualified for this purpose.
+The qualification was based on the trading volume on OpenSea.
+I got the first 15 loot projects.

+## How it works:
-By the way, nobody else except me would be able to mint the #1 as a special edition, and they would receive a normal Traveler Loot.
+If you own the Loot #1, you would be able to mint the Traveler Loot #1 using the qualifiedClaim(tokenId, contractAddress), just providing the tokenId you own and the Loot address.
+This will be minted in special edition.
+Note that when you mint your number, you "steal" the number to all the others, because there will be one and only one #1.
+So If you mint it, the others lost the opportunity to do the same.
+The first one who mint its own number will receive the special edition minting.

-If you let them do so, you lost your chance to get your Traveler Loot special edition, but you'll still be able to mint a normal edition using another tokenId.
+If you do not own any Loot or any Loot Derivatives, then you'll be able to claim a standard Traveler Loot in black/white edition, just claiming from the function claim(tokenId).
+Using this function, you'll be able to claim from number 8223 to 10000.

+The owner of the contract will be able to claim the tokenId from 8001 to 8222.

 ## 1. Installing components:
 `npm install`